discordjs/guide/guide/interactions/replying-to-slash-commands.md

 You can easily adapt the command handler from earlier sections of the guide to work with interactions and thereby organize your commands properly!
 :::

 However, not every interaction is a slash command (e.g. `MessageComponent`'s).
-Let's make sure to only receive slash commands by making use of the `CommandInteraction#isCommand()` method:
+Make sure to only receive slash commands by making use of the `CommandInteraction#isCommand()` method:

 ```js {2}
 client.on('interactionCreate', interaction => {